Kinto/kinto/cliquet_docs/api/resource.rst

 * ``201 Created``: The record was created
 * ``400 Bad Request``: The request body is invalid
+* ``406 Not Acceptable``: The client doesn't accept supported responses Content-Type.
 * ``409 Conflict``: Unicity constraint on fields is violated
 * ``412 Precondition Failed``: Collection changed since value in ``If-Match`` header
+* ``415 Unsupported Media Type``: The client request was not sent with a correct Content-Type.

 DELETE /{collection}